multiversx/mx-docs/docs/validators/key-management/multikey-nodes.md

 We strongly suggest to practice this process first on the public testnet.
 You should gather invaluable experience and know how.
 :::

-Whenever deciding to switch to single-key operation to multikey, the following steps on how to execute this process can be considered:
+Whenever deciding to switch from single-key operation to multikey, the following steps on how to execute this process can be considered:
 1. create your `allValidatorsKeys.pem` by manually (or through a text tool) concatenate all your `validatorKey.pem` files;
 2. start a multikey group, **configure it as a backup group**, provide the `allValidatorsKeys.pem` file to all the nodes forming the group;
 3. let this backup multikey group nodes sync and go the next step **after all these nodes are synced**;